Chapter 15:

 “Wake up!”

-Her voice cut the dream apart.
 Smoke seared his lungs, wrenching a cough from his chest as his eyes flew open.
-Orange light pulsed against the dark sky.
-Thick smoke poured through every seam of the farmhouse in the distance.
 Reina loomed above him, her face streaked with sweat and terror, fingers digging into his shoulders.

-She tore from his grasp, lurching toward the door, one arm raised against the searing orange glow.
+She tore from his grasp, lurching toward the house, one arm raised against the searing orange glow.

 “Reina, stop!”

-“There’s a path!” she cried, voice cracking with desperate hope.
+“There’s a path!” she yelled, voice cracking with desperate hope.
 Between the barn and the field, flames seemed to bend aside, leaving a narrow corridor of smoke.
-“I can get to her!”

-Ren lunged and clamped her wrist, his grip iron.
+Ren clamped her wrist, his grip iron.
 She spun on him, wild-eyed, but froze at the sight of his expression.

 Hell had broken loose in the farmyard.
 Smoke rolled upward in choking waves, blotting out the stars.
-Red and orange bursts lit the night like a dying heartbeat, and in those brief flashes, countless shapes moved—some ablaze, others shadows, all drawn to the screams and the crash of falling beams.
+Red and orange bursts lit the night, and in those brief flashes, countless shapes moved—some ablaze, others shadows, all drawn to the screams and the roaring fire.

 He wrenched Reina toward him, gripping her shoulders until she stilled.
 “We can’t go through.
 They’ll rip you apart before you take ten steps.”